smikhalevski/react-executor/README.md

 // The promise is resolved only when planetExecutor is settled const planetPromise = planetExecutor.getOrAwait();

-const plutoPromise = planetExecutor.execute(async signal => 'Pluto');
+const marsPromise = planetExecutor.execute(async signal => 'Mars');

-// plutoPromise is aborted
-const venusPromise = planetExecutor.execute(async signal => 'Venus');
+// 🟡 marsPromise is aborted, because task was replaced const venusPromise = planetExecutor.execute(async signal => 'Venus');

 await planetPromise;
 // ⮕ 'Venus'
 ```

-In this example, `plutoPromise` is aborted, and `planetPromise` is resolved only after executor itself is settled and
+In this example, `marsPromise` is aborted, and `planetPromise` is resolved only after executor itself is settled and
 not pending anymore.

 Here's another example, where executor waits to be settled: